-- Advise female patients of the potential risk to a fetus.
-Advise female patients and female partners of male - patients to contact their healthcare provider with a known or suspected pregnancy.
-Advise females of reproductive potential to use effective contraception during treatment with ODOMZO and - Advise females who may have been exposed to ODOMZO during pregnancy, either directly or through - seminal fluid, to contact Sun Pharmaceutical Industries Inc. at 1-800-406-7984.
+- Females of Reproductive Potential - Advise female patients of the potential risk to a fetus.
+Advise female patients and female partners of male patients to contact their healthcare provider with a known or suspected pregnancy. - Advise females of reproductive potential to use effective contraception during treatment with ODOMZO and for at least 20 months after the last dose. - Advise females who may have been exposed to ODOMZO during pregnancy, either directly or through seminal fluid, to contact Sun Pharmaceutical Industries Inc. at 1-800-406-7984.